mikeymat/flask-problem-details/README.md

 - **Problem Details Specification:** Conforms to the Problem Details for HTTP APIs standard.
 - **Automatic Error Handling:** Registers handlers for common exceptions like validation errors and server-side issues.
 - **Configurable Stack Traces:** Optionally include stack traces in error responses for easier debugging.
+- **Flask support:** The package support Flask and/or Flask OpenAPI 3 applications.

 ---